Aerial Photography with Model Airplanes

 This once again shows, what a great plane the Bee is.
 She can carry 1/3 of her takeoff-weight as payload.
 Even the C5 Galaxy can not carry more!

 I tested the "Reconnaissance-Bee" for the first time during my flying-hollidays together with Andreas and I can tell you, I am hooked to this kind of photography.
 The first pictures were taken on an evening and were somewhat disappointing.
-It was just to dark to take pictures, so most of them were far away from beeing sharp.
+It was just to dark

 When taking pictures, it makes a great 3D-effect, when another airplane flies in your viewing angle.
 However, it's very difficult to pin point.
 As can be seen below, we sometimes did succeed to get Andreas models fly into the picture.